iXab3r/EyeAuras.Wiki/ru/scripting/api/ISendInputUnstableScriptingApi.md

 /// <summary>
 /// Provides an interface for simulating user input, including mouse and keyboard actions.
 /// </summary>
-public interface ISendInputUnstableScriptingApi : IScriptingApi, IInputDeviceStateAdaptor {
+public interface ISendInputUnstableScriptingApi : IScriptingApi {
     /// <summary>
     /// Gets or sets the identifier for the input simulator to use.